 Teens contributing to conservation science

-Imagine spending your summer in the pristine forests of Pepperwood helping scientists better understand how our coastal redwoods are responding to a shifting climate.
+Imagine spending your summer in the forests of Pepperwood helping scientists better understand how our coastal redwoods are responding to a shifting climate.
 Picture having to lay on your stomach to take a great photo of a sparkling blue beetle.

 Pepperwood’s nationally recognized five-week TeenNat summer internship gets teens outdoors and introduces them to the world of conservation science.

 TeenNat interns learn about ecological concepts like biodiversity and species distribution, and develop valuable skills including data collection and management.
 Throughout the internship they interact with researchers and other natural science professionals, gaining insights into career pathways.

 ABOVE: TeenNat interns collect data on Pepperwood's redwoods.
 Photos by Richard Morgenstein.

 TeenNat interns gain valuable, real-world experience in conservation science.
 During field time, they are given instruction on the use of equipment, plant and animal identification, use of field guides, the nature of scientific inquiry, and wilderness safety.
 TeenNat interns also learn about natural science careers and the program includes a career day in which interns get to interview professionals.
 At the program’s close, the interns’ photos are shared via a public nature photography exhibit held in Pepperwood’s gallery.